wowowo1791/group/readme.md

 ### Members & Responsibilities

+#### Anthony Arroyo (President & Analyst)
+Anthony Arroyo is the President and Analyst of the team.
+As President, he oversees the overall project and submits assignments, while as Analyst, he writes the Key Takeaways section, summarizing the key lessons learned from the project.
+Anthony worked on the **Flower Shop** scenario, developing an online ordering system for customers with flowers available for selection and the ability to add/remove flowers from the cart.

 #### Daniel Shin (Architect & Scrum Master)
-Daniel Shin is responsible for writing the Core Webpages section and overseeing the project’s workflow as the Scrum Master.
-He worked on the Online Bookstore webpage, ensuring all technical aspects were in place and that the project progressed smoothly.
-As Scrum Master, Daniel facilitated communication and kept the team on track with their tasks.
+Daniel Shin is the Architect and Scrum Master for the project.
+As Architect, he is responsible for writing the Core Webpages section and overseeing the technical aspects of the project.
+Also as Scrum Master, Daniel ensures the team stays on track and facilitates communication among members.
+Daniel worked on the **Online Bookstore** scenario, developing an online ordering system for customers with the books available for. selection and the ability to add/remove flowers from the cart.

 #### Karyn Black (Designer)
 Karyn Black is the Designer for the project.
 She is responsible for writing the Design Choices section and contributing to the visual and user experience aspects of the project.
-The specific scenario Karyn worked on is still to be determined.

-#### Anthony Arroyo (President & Analyst)
-Anthony Arroyo is the President and Analyst of the team.
-As President, he oversees the overall project and submits assignments, while as Analyst, he writes the Key Takeaways section, summarizing the key lessons learned from the project.
-The specific scenario Anthony worked on is still to be determined.
+Karyn worked on the **Restaurant Menu** scenario, developing an online ordering system for customers with a menu of available items and the ability to add/remove items from the cart.